Chief Social Work Officer listCSWO Contact List (Updated July 2020)

 - Receive items for comment and discussion from other Social Work Scotland groups.

 This committee is not a decisions making forum of Social Work Scotland.
-It can make recommendations to the Executive Committee, and it can decide a position on a matter that CSWOs may decide to adopt.
+It can make recommendations to the Board, and it can decide a position on a matter that CSWOs may decide to adopt.

-This committee is chaired by the President of Social Work Scotland and is Supported by the Director of Social Work Scotland.
+This committee is chaired by the Convener of Social Work Scotland and is supported by the Director of Social Work Scotland.

 19 Haymarket Yards Edinburgh